The Ultimate College Packing List—27 Things Every College Student Needs

 From the best laptop for college to the cutest dorm bedding, here's everything you'll need for college.

 When you're going through your college packing list, checking and double-checking (and triple-checking) each item off the list, the sheer amount of stuff you'll need for the next four years can be overwhelming.
 We get it.
-So to make packing for college as easy as possible, we've rounded up everything you'll need, along with our picks for the best option to buy for each.
-From a cozy cotton comforter to tissue packs for cold season, we've covered all of the bases.
+So to make packing for college as easy as possible, we've rounded up everything you'll need.
+From a cozy cotton comforter to the best desk organizers, we've covered all of the bases.
 And once you check every item off the list, you can rest assured your college essentials are covered.
 College packing done in record time?
 Great, get out there and enjoy those last days of summer.

 When you're hunting for one-of-a-kind essentials, whether a backpack or a throw pillow for your dorm room bed, Society6 is the answer.
 Choose a design by one of the hundreds of thousands of artists on the site, then have the design turned into a backpack that's sure to collect compliments.
 For those who don't want to look like everyone else in the class, this is the perfect site to order some creative statement pieces.